-Emergency engines have minimum operating schedules.
-Consequently, these diesel engines have a long lifetime and it is seldom necessary to replace one.
-It is likely that most back-up generators outlive the facilities that the engines were installed to service.
+Under normal circumstances, emergency standby engines have very limited operating schedules.
+Consequently, these diesel engines have long lifetimes and it is seldom necessary to replace one.
+It is likely that most back-up generators outlive the facilities they were installed to service.
 New back-up generators will have to meet very low emission standards.
-Therefore, the emissions associated with testing and maintenance (which would be the only emissions assessed for purposes of New Source Review) would be very low.
+Therefore, the emissions associated with maintenance and testing (which would be the only emissions assessed for purposes of New Source Review) would be very low.
 By itself, such an engine would never trigger offsets or modeling.
-If installed at a facility with net emission increase exceeding the offset threshold, the testing and maintenance use potential to emit might trigger offsets, but the liability from the engine would be very small.
-Furthermore, facilities would be able to create emission reduction credits from the engine that would be shut down.
+If installed at a source with net emission increase exceeding the offset threshold, the testing and maintenance use potential to emit might trigger offsets, but the liability from the engine would be very small.
+Furthermore, sources would be able to create emission reduction credits from the engine that would be shut down and replaced.